sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 ```
 ; Defines information for FS Stats synchronization

 key                     = STORAGE_INFO|FSSTATS_SYNC  ; This key is for information pertaining to synchronization of FSIO Reads/Writes

 ; field                 = value

-successful_sync_time    = STRING                        ; The latest successful sync time of FSIO reads and writes to file in UNIX timestamp format
+successful_sync_time    = STRING                     ; The latest successful sync time of FSIO reads and writes to file ("YYYY:MM:DD HH:MM:SS" format)

 ```